castorini/perm-sc/README.md

 # Permutation Self-Consistency

-This is the official Python library for the permutation self-consistency method.
+This is the official Python library for permutation self-consistency.
 Described in [the paper](), our self-consistency-inspired approach improves listwise ranking in black-box large language models (LLMs) at inference time.
 Like the original [self-consistency decoding strategy](https://research.google/pubs/pub52081/), our core algorithm